The Basics Shootout: Best Men’s T-Shirts, Tried and Tested

 Best Bells and Whistles

-Oni Denim T01
+Oni T01

 Cut generously from left to right, the tee will be an excellent choice for those with broad shoulders.
 The neck is high but quite soft, and I quickly got used to the feeling.
 If worn unrolled, the cuffs will reach most of the way to the elbows.

 When we first published this list, Oni had not yet ventured into the loopwheeled tee game.
 The good people at Redcast Heritage reached out to us and told us about this one a few days before they announced its arrival.
-They sent us Oni’s T01 to try, and it easily breezes onto this list.
+They sent us Oni’s T01 to try, and it easily breezed onto this list.

 Let’s start with the fabric.
 It’s made from a blend of Memphis and Texas cotton.
 Like the other Japanese-made tees on this list, it has been loopwheeled in Wakayama, but it’s not like any of the other tees we’ve profiled here.